why is pongal celebrated

 • People decorate cows and bulls with colorful beads, garlands, and bells.

-• People offer them special food and worship them as a symbol of agricultural wealth.
+• People offer them exceptional food and worship them as a symbol of agricultural wealth.

 • This day also celebrates the strong bond between humans and animals.